LOCAL TRAILS

 OUTSIDE THE CITY

-Outside of Oaxaca, I would consider the countryside to be very safe.
+Outside of Oaxaca, the countryside and the mountains have been historically very safe, especially compared to other states in Mexico.
 Still, if you’re camping in non-official, dispersed spots, I advise arriving late in the afternoon and camping out of sight of the road, or asking for permission from a landowner or with the local community.

 4 October 2023 at 6:26 pm